 By: Sharon Aron Baron

 Committee members met on Sunday evening and voted to do it again.
-This time, members said they will use greater care and verify all signatures before they are turned into the Supervisor of Elections office.
-“We should have verified every addresses before turning them in, said Entin.
+This time, members said they would use greater care and verify all signatures before turning them into the Supervisor of Elections office.
+“We should have verified every address before turning them in, said Entin.
 “Being new at this, we believed that if we obtained 20 percent more than the supervisor of elections required, we would be covered.”

-The group of volunteers formed in December after Governor Rick Scott reinstated Atkins-Grad back as commissioner after she was found not guilty on corruption charges.
-Atkins-Grad failed to disclose or report the fact that developers Bruce and Shawn Chait not only paid for her election victory party, but also provided her with over $6,000 to lease a BMW and never disclosed any of this before or after voting in favor of the Chaits on zoning matters before the City Commission.
-During the trial, she never denied these facts, however, her defense was that she was too “naive” to know she was being bribed.
+In December, the group of volunteers formed after Governor Rick Scott reinstated Atkins-Grad back as commissioner after she was found not guilty on corruption charges.
+Atkins-Grad failed to disclose or report the fact that developers Bruce and Shawn Chait not only paid for her election victory party but also provided her with over $6,000 to lease a BMW and never disclosed any of this before or after voting in favor of the Chaits on zoning matters before the City Commission.
+She never denied these facts; however, her defense was that she was too “naive” to know she was being bribed.
 After she returned after over two years, many residents did not buy her “naive” defense and believed she should have never have taken office again.

-Recall volunteers only have a 30 day period to collect signatures and will start after Passover, which is March 26th.
-For more information about the recall, residents in Tamarac’s District 2 can sign up for bulletins at: Recall News or they can email AtkinsGradMustGo@gmail.com
+Recall volunteers only have a 30 day period to collect signatures and start after Passover, which is March 26th.